sortedcord/sortedcord/README.md

 - 🔭 I’m currently learning frontend web design.
 - 🌱 I love ricing linux.
-- 📫 How to reach me: Discord: sortedcord#0716
+- 📫 How to reach me: Dont.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: a = b
+- ⚡ Fun fact: The cake is not a lie.

 # Metrics